singer-io/getting-started/SPEC.md

 The semantics of a STATE value are not part of the specification, and should be determined independently by each Tap.

+### ACTIVATE_VERSION

+For a Stream that supports versioning, the Tap should send an ACTIVATE_VERSION message after it has sent all the RECORD messages it will send for a particular version.
+This is a signal to the target that it should have all the data it needs for this version of the stream and should replace the current version with this version.

 ## Example: